-ENFP 101 tells us that ENFPs engage with people in a genial, energetic way.
+ENFPs engage with people in a genial, energetic way.
 They’re highly intuitive, spontaneous and emotional.
 Probably the most noticeable trait about ENFPs is that they really enjoy making friends.
 Now let’s apply our Enneagram lens and bring these traits into focus.

 Type 7 | Internalizing Fear

 As an ENFP, our case study subject loves going on adventures and telling stories.
 As an Enneagram Type 7, her central emotional dynamic is internalizing fear.
 Again, this doesn’t mean our ENFP is a hidden ball of anxiety.
 But it might mean that our ENFP is an outgoing, friendly person because she has an internalized fear of missing out on adventures and new relationships.

 If our case study subject is an ENFP Type 9 (which sounds like a drone from the Borg collective), he struggles with repressing anger.
 Nines hate conflict and like to keep the peace.
 We know that ENFPs value social harmony.
 As a Type 9, the reason he might be so good at connecting and befriending people is in order to reduce the chances of a conflict.

 Type 3s are goal-oriented about their values, and they repress shame.
 ENFPs value friendship and active social lives.
 An ENFP Type 3 may repress the shameful feeling of not having many friends to hang out with.
 As a result, it is possible that our ENFP Type 3 makes friends so quickly to reduce the shame of being alone or unpopular.